metiago/canis/README.md

 ## Canis

-Engine to encrypt and decrypt data using Symmetric cryptography.
+Quarkus CLI to encrypt and decrypt data using Symmetric cryptography.

 ### Prerequisites